Is it okay to consume multiple CBD products at the same time?

 You May Experience Adverse Reactions

-Just because CBD is safe doesn’t mean that it won’t cause adverse reactions.
+Just because CBD is generally well-tolerated doesn’t mean that it won’t cause adverse reactions.
 And the more that you consume, the more likely you are to experience such issues.

-In unnecessarily heavy doses, CBD oil and CBD gummies may cause nausea, diarrhea, gastrointestinal discomfort, headaches, and irritability.
+In unnecessarily heavy amounts, CBD oil and CBD gummies may cause nausea, diarrhea, gastrointestinal discomfort, headaches, and irritability.

-These adverse reactions are not fatal and they are rarely severe, but they’re not comfortable, either, and they could be negated by sticking with a safe and well-tolerated dose.
+These adverse reactions are not fatal and they are rarely severe, but they’re not comfortable, either, and they can be minimized by adhering to a suitable and well-tolerated intake.

 It’s Not Cost-Effective